sudosu-dev/property_management_portfolio/README.md

 Renta is a comprehensive web application built with the PERN stack (PostgreSQL, Express, React, Node.js) designed to streamline operations for property managers and enhance the living experience for residents.
 It provides a dual-interface portal for managing properties, tenants, payments, and maintenance, while offering residents a seamless way to pay rent, submit requests, and stay connected with their community.

+## Project Background

+> **Note:** This project began as a group capstone at Fullstack Academy.
+I contributed heavily to the original team effort, building out key features on both the frontend and backend.
+My work included the resident and manager dashboards, Stripe payment integration, and the file upload system using Multer and Cloudinary.
+>
+> After graduation, I created this solo repo to refactor the codebase, make the app mobile responsive, improve accessibility, and polish the user experience for professional portfolio use.

 **Live Demo:** [**https://cozy-melba-1a313f.netlify.app/**](https://cozy-melba-1a313f.netlify.app/)

 <!-- prettier-ignore-start -->